mdayaram/mdayaram.github.io/README.md

 * Add a section to some projects I've done, add graph animation, millee, gitsy?
 * End: If you're still looking for something else, here's a picture of beowulf ripping grendel's arm off.
 You're done.
 * markdown filters for haml?
+* Why border-radius not work for last element?